FlzRkl/finalproject-museful/README.md

 #### Guideline

-Playing is the key to learn
+Playing is the key to learn.
-User is able to decide about which module to choose Open source based developing.
+User is able to decide about which module to choose.
+Open source based developing.

 MUSEFUL is a cross-plattform MERNstack application to learn, search for, create and collect content – in a musefully and playful way.